 CCP status will not affect the institutional liability for students while physically present on the respective campuses of the LEA or IHE.
 The policies and code of conduct will govern the students while physically present on the respective campuses or while enrolled and participating in distance learning courses.
-To the extent permitted by Ohio law, each party agrees only to be liable for the acts and omissions of its own officers, employees and agents engaged in the scope of their employment arising under this Agreement, and each party hereby agrees to be responsible for any and all liability from a claim with respect to that party's role in connection with this Agreement.
-It is specifically understood that neither party will indemnify the other party.
-The parties agree that nothing in this provision shall be construed as a waiver of the sovereign immunity of the University and/or the State of Ohio beyond the waiver provided in Ohio Revised Code Section 2743.02.
+To the extent permitted by Ohio law, each party agrees only to be liable for the acts and omissions of its own officers and employees engaged in the scope of their employment arising under this Agreement, as may be determined by a court of competent jurisdiction, and each party hereby agrees only to be responsible for certain claims with respect to that party's actions in connection with this Agreement.
+It is specifically agreed that neither party shall indemnify the other party and each party agrees to be responsible for its own defense.
+The parties agree that nothing in this provision shall be construed as a waiver of the protections, immunities, and limitations for by the laws of the State of Ohio, including but not limited to Ohio Revised Code 9.27.
+The parties agree that nothing in this provision shall be construed as a waiver of the sovereign or qualified immunity of the University, its employees, and/or the State of Ohio.

-Each party warrants and represents that it has adequate insurance coverage for any liabilities arising out of the presences of students on its campus.
+Each party warrants and represents that it has adequate insurance coverage for any liabilities arising out of the presence of students on its campus.